 Small, dark-haired Mitzi has had charge of the crafts department for seven years.
-She kerself was a tuberculosis patall for ten long years during the pre-drug" era and, except for two years of convalescence in her native Winnipeg, has since made the sanatorium her home.
-Interested in all types of crafts since childhood, she took a job following her recovery as a parttime crafts instructress at the sional.
-The patients like to make things for themselves or give them away as gifts.
-What they do not want or need they may sell, but they are never encouraged to make profit the sole object...
+She berself was a tuberculosis pafor ten long years during pre-drug" era and, except for two years of convalescence in her native Winnipeg, has since made the sanatorium her home.
+Interested in all types of crafts since childhood, she took a job following her recovery as a parttime crafts instructress at the sanatorium.
+She took courses in leather work and weaving. gradually mastered a multitude of other crafts, and eventually assumed complete charge of the department.
+She energetically manages the whole show herself, except for the occasional help of partially recovered patients.